 Let your eyes follow the sunlight as it dances from Corinthian columns to winding canals and back to your glass of wine, all in a region celebrated for centuries.

-The myriad marvels on the Mediterranean coast reward first-time visitors with vivid memories.
-Timeless treasures in Florence and Rome; resplendent resorts on the Cote d’Azur and Costa del Sol create indelible first impressions.
+The myriad marvels on the Mediterranean coast reward first-time cruisers with vivid memories.
+Explore timeless treasures in Florence and Rome; resplendent resorts on the Cote d’Azur and Costa del Sol create indelible first impressions on an ultra-luxury Mediterranean cruise with Seabourn.
 Yet equally rewarding riches await those returning: unexpected delights and nuances missed at first glance.
 Phoenician stonework in a Spanish harbor.
 A tiny, medieval piazza surviving off a busy boulevard.
 A clever young designer selling cheerful fashions from a 13th-century shop.
-Seabourn sails to the region’s renowned cities, and to the places in between, offering traditional and innovative experiences alike – in a relaxed and elegant style.
+Seabourn cruises to the region’s renowned cities, and to the places in between, offering traditional and innovative experiences alike – in a relaxed and elegant style.

 Often little more than a gateway to the Costa del Sol for sun-seeking vacationers, Malaga is a most interesting city in its own right.
 First settled by the Phoenicians, Malaga was held by virtually every ruling power in the Mediterranean at one time or another.
 Two Moorish fortresses, the 11th-century Alcazaba and the 14th-century Castillo de Gibralfaro still stand sentry above the harbor.
 Malaga was the birthplace of Pablo Picasso as well as the Malaguena style of flamenco.
 During your time here, you may wish to sample some of the sweet Malaga wine and excellent tapas for which the city is noted.
 Explore Condé Nast Insider Tips for Malaga